neefrehman/generative/v2_plan.md

         * Wouldn't be able to do any fancy transitions or loading states.
 Suspense would be great here.
         * code-splitting, again!
 Would the sketches each be bundled with the libraries?
 I'd need the libs to be bundled separately so they can be cached and shared.
 Different html files makes this tricky.
         * It's fun to learn some of the complex stuff!

+## BEST CASE SCENARIO

+A bundling/StaticGen setup that allows for:

+1. Loading in a list of sketches
+2. Routing to an effectively blank page on click
+    * Or routing directly to sketch based on url param
+3. Fetching/Dynamic importing the sketch and it's dependencies
+4. Running the sketch — scoped to a function or component
+5. Splits often used libraries in main bundle, to be consumed by future sketches that may need it (p5, THREE, etc.)
+6. Allows for easy unmounting of component and child sketches, without anything left over in memory